cloudfoundry/korifi/INSTALL.md

 - `adminUserName` is the username that will be bound to the cf admin role.
 - `api.apiServer.url` is the domain name that will be used by the Korifi API, and is usually of the format `api.$BASE_DOMAIN`.
 - `global.defaultAppDomainName` is the default base domain name for the apps deployed by Korifi, and is usually of the format `apps.$BASE_DOMAIN`.
-- `api.packageRegistry` specifies the tag prefix used for the source packages uploaded to Korifi.
+- `api.packageRepositoryPrefix` specifies the prefix used for the source packages uploaded to Korifi.
 Its hostname should point to your container registry and its path should be valid for the registry.
-  - If using **DockerHub**, `api.packageRegistry` should be `index.docker.io/<username>`.
+  - If using **DockerHub**, `api.packageRepositoryPrefix` should be `index.docker.io/<username>`.
-  - If using **GCR**, `api.packageRegistry` should be `gcr.io/<project-id>/packages`.
+  - If using **GCR**, `api.packageRepositoryPrefix` should be `gcr.io/<project-id>/packages`.
 - `kpack-image-builder.builderRepository` is the docker repository URL for the kpack builder image.
 This is part of the example cluster builder configuration that is created when `kpack-image-builder.clusterBuilderName` is left empty.
   - If using **DockerHub**, `kpack-image-builder.builderRepository` should be `index.docker.io/<username>/kpack-builder`.
   - If using **GCR**, `kpack-image-builder.builderRepository` should be `gcr.io/<project-id>/kpack-builder`.
-- `kpack-image-builder.dropletRegistry` specifies the tag prefix used for the droplet images built by Korifi.
+- `kpack-image-builder.dropletRepositoryPrefix` specifies the prefix used for the droplet images built by Korifi.
 Its hostname should point to your container registry and its path should be valid for the registry.
-  - If using **DockerHub**, `kpack-image-builder.packageRegistry` should be `index.docker.io/<username>`.
+  - If using **DockerHub**, `kpack-image-builder.dropletRepositoryPrefix` should be `index.docker.io/<username>`.
-  - If using **GCR**, `kpack-image-builder.packageRegistry` should be `gcr.io/<project-id>/droplets`.
+  - If using **GCR**, `kpack-image-builder.dropletRepositoryPrefix` should be `gcr.io/<project-id>/droplets`.

 The chart provides various other values that can be set.
 See [helm/README.values.md](./helm/README.values.md) for details.